Korpip/Pips_phpbb3_custom_user_page/README.md

 Create "acepage" "textarea" make sure to set max # of characters to something decent like 2000 and allow any characters.

 Create "streamingnow" "Boolean (Yes/No)" Setting this toggle will place the user in the public viewing list.

+I made user accounts with certain names.
+You can see them in s.php in the nav section.